-Statement of Trustee's Responsibilities Year ended April 30, 2021
+Statement of Trustee's and Fund Manager's Responsibilities For the year ended April 30, 2022

-The Trustee, First Citizens Trustee Services Limited, is responsible for the following:
+The Trustee, First Citizens Trustee Services Limited, is responsible for the following, and has delegated these responsibilities to the Fund Manager, JMMB Investments (Trinidad and Tobago) Limited:

-- The preparation and fair presentation of the accompanying financial statements of JMMB USD Income Fund (the "Fund") which comprise the statement of financial position as at April 30, 2021, the statements of comprehensive income, changes in net assets attributable to unitholders and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information; - Ensuring that the Fund keeps proper accounting records; - Ensuring that appropriate accounting policies are selected and applied in a consistent manner; - The implementation, monitoring and evaluation of the system of internal control that gives reasonable assurance of the security of the Fund's assets, detection/prevention of fraud, and the achievement of Fund operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - Ensuring the production of reliable financial reporting that comply with laws and regulations of Trinidad and Tobago; and - Using reasonable and prudent judgement in the determination of estimates.
+- The preparation and fair presentation of the accompanying financial statements of JMMB USD Income Fund (the "Fund") which comprise the statement of financial position as at April 30, 2022, the statements of comprehensive income, changes in net assets attributable to unitholders and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information; - Ensuring that the Fund keeps proper accounting records; - Ensuring that appropriate accounting policies are selected and applied in a consistent manner; - The implementation, monitoring and evaluation of the system of internal control that gives reasonable assurance of the security of the Fund's assets, detection/prevention of fraud, and the achievement of Fund operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - Ensuring the production of reliable financial reporting that comply with laws and regulations of Trinidad and Tobago; and - Using reasonable and prudent judgement in the determination of estimates.

-In preparing these audited financial statements, the Trustee ensured that the International Financial Reporting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago were utilized.
+In preparing these financial statements, the Trustee and Fund Manager ensured that the International Financial Reporting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago were utilized.
 Where the International Financial Reporting Standards presented alternative accounting treatments, the Trustee chose those considered most appropriate in the circumstances.

-Nothing has come to the attention of the Trustee to indicate that the Fund will not remain a going concern for the next twelve months from the reporting date; or up to the date the accompanying financial statements have been authorised for issue, if later.
+Nothing has come to the attention of the Trustee and Fund Manager to indicate that the Fund will not remain a going concern for the next twelve months from the reporting date; or up to the date the accompanying financial statements have been authorised for issue, if later.

-The Trustee affirms that it has carried out its responsibilities as outlined above.
+The Trustee and Fund Manager affirms that it has carried out its responsibilities as outlined above.